 SEO Keyword Research Step 1: Brainstorm

 When we begin an SEO campaign for a Wisconsin business, we start by asking the company how they describe what they do and how they think their customers would describe what they do.

 If a customer, friend or impartial relative is handy and willing, we might even ask them how they would search for the business.
 Better yet, we have them do it on a computer or mobile phone and watch what they actually type.

 We ask our client to create an initial list of 10-20 phrases people might search in Google or Bing when looking for a company like theirs.

 Then, crucially, we use that initial list as the starting point to create a longer list of brainstormed keywords our client didn’t think of.
 We usually shoot to have from 100-2,000 keyword phrases on the longer list.
 How do we get from 20 to thousands of potential queries?
 We think in synonyms, variations, and use tools to see what other people have already typed.

-Here are some resources we use to generate thousands of potential keyword searches:
+Here are the best resources we’ve found to generate potential keyword searches: